Football in Malaysia: History

-Initially the only teams allowed to participate in the league were the state FA's sides, teams representing the Armed Forces and the Police, and teams representing the neighbouring countries of Singapore and Brunei (though the Football Association of Singapore pulled out of the Malaysian League after the 1994 season following a dispute with the Football Association of Malaysia over gate receipts, and has not been involved since).
+Initially, the only teams allowed to participate in the league were the state FA's sides, teams representing the Armed Forces and the Police, and teams representing the neighbouring countries of Singapore and Brunei (though the Football Association of Singapore pulled out of the Malaysian League after the 1994 season following a dispute with the Football Association of Malaysia over gate receipts and has not been involved since).

-The inaugural season of Liga Semi-Pro consisted of nine teams in Division 1 and eight teams in Division 2 with total of 17 teams participated.
+The inaugural season of Liga Semi-Pro consisted of nine teams in Division 1 and eight teams in Division 2 with a total of 17 teams participating.
 The Malaysian Police joined Division 2 in 1990.
-Games were played on a home and away basis for about four months roughly between the end of April or early May and the end of August or early September.
+Games were played on a home and away basis for about four months, roughly between the end of April or early May and the end of August or early September.
 Under the new format, only the top six teams in Division 1 and the Division 2 champions and runners-up will be involved in the Piala Malaysia.
-Piala Malaysia was played from the quarter-final stage, scheduled for November after the league was finished.
+Piala Malaysia was played in the quarter-final stage, scheduled for November after the league was finished.
 The Piala Malaysia quarter-final and semi-final matches will be played on a home and away basis.

-In 1992, FAM created another amateur league for local clubs in Malaysia to compete, which is called the Liga Nasional.
+In 1992, FAM created another amateur league for local clubs in Malaysia to compete in, which is called the Liga Nasional.
 The league was managed by FAM outside entity, Super Club Sdn.
 Bhd.
-Some of the clubs which compete in the league are Hong Chin, Muar FA, PKNK from Kedah, DBKL, PKNS, BSN, LPN, BBMB, Proton, PPC and PKENJ.
+Some of the clubs that compete in the league are Hong Chin, Muar FA, PKNK from Kedah, DBKL, PKNS, BSN, LPN, BBMB, Proton, PPC and PKENJ.
 Unfortunately, the league only ran for one season before it folded.
-Some of the clubs were then evolved and joined the main league, such as PKENJ, which became JCorp and now as JDT.
+Some of the clubs then evolved and joined the main league, such as PKENJ, which became JCorp and is now JDT.

-With the advent of two-league Liga Semi-Pro in 1989, FAM Cup becomes the third-tier competition.
-In 1993, the format of the competition was changed to include a two-group league followed by the traditional knockout format.
-Promotion to the professional Malaysian League were introduced for the first time in 1997, Johor FC and NS Chempaka FC the first two sides to be promoted that year.
+With the advent of the two-league Liga Semi-Pro in 1989, the FAM Cup became the third-tier competition.
+In 1993, the format of the competition was changed to include a two-group league, followed by the traditional knockout format.
+Promotion to the professional Malaysian League was introduced for the first time in 1997, with Johor FC and NS Chempaka FC the first two sides to be promoted that year.

-Liga Semi-Pro was the nation's top-tier league until it was succeeded by the formation of Malaysian first professional football league, the Liga Perdana in 1994 by Football Association of Malaysia.
+Liga Semi-Pro was the nation's top-tier league until it was succeeded by the formation of Malaysia's first professional football league, the Liga Perdana in 1994 by the Football Association of Malaysia.

-In 1998, Liga Perdana was divided into two divisions consist of Liga Perdana 1 and Liga Perdana 2.
+In 1998, Liga Perdana was divided into two divisions consisting of Liga Perdana 1 and Liga Perdana 2.
 During this time both of the division was still just referred as Malaysian League as a whole.